GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 \* Clash Ethernet and Verilog Ethernet have a full ARP table, LiteEth has only 2 registers.

-Some of the benefits of using Clash-ethernet are:
+Some of the benefits of using Clash Ethernet are:
 - Every protocol is fully configurable in data width.
 This is something that other libraries, such as [LiteEth](https://github.com/enjoy-digital/liteeth) and [verilog-ethernet](https://github.com/alexforencich/verilog-ethernet) do not support.

 - Clash makes it very easy to combine two or more components, by using